MoreOutput/RockMUD/README.md

 ##Core Modules, found in /src :##
 **world.js**
 Functions that have game-wide reach.
-In memory data -- World.races, World.players and etc.
+In memory data -- World.races, World.players, World.msgPlayer() are a few examples.

 **room.js**
 Used to interact with loaded areas found in World.areas[]